Category Archives: God’s Will

 8. Pastors should be reminded not to compare their sermons with others because following God’s principles are more important than how others plan their sermons.

 The Associated Press recently published an article titled “ChatGPT AI Robots writing Church Sermons causing Hell for Pastors.”
 The report stated that using AI can cause both fascination and unease for pastors.
 It also said that ChatGPT “can’t replicate the passion of actual preaching” and “lazy preaching pastors might be tempted to use AI but not the great shepherds, the ones who love preaching, who love their people.”
+[Quotes attributed to Herschel York.]

-But here I am, wondering who wrote the article; there was no author’s name.
+But here I am, wondering who wrote the main article as no author’s name was there.
 It just said Associated Press—who knows, maybe AI wrote the article.
 Okay, I best stop now.
 I am questioning everything I see, wondering if a real-life person wrote it or not.

 Biblical Thoughts